dmt-software/app-skeleton/README.md

 ```

 The container will be auto-discovered, but to ensure the chosen container
-implementation is used it can be configured manually.
+implementation is used, it can be configured manually.

 ```php